Reviews You Can Rely On

 Credit: Jenna Ammerman

-Creality has its proprietary slicing software, but the Ender is also compatible with a wide variety of other slicers — the same as the Creality 3D CR-10S variants.
-The hotend can get up to 255°C, and you aren't limited to proprietary filaments, so you can print any material available in 1.75mm spools that melts below that point.
-This printer also has a heated bed that can hit a maximum temperature of 135°C and has a hotend and layer cooling fan.
+Creality has its proprietary slicing software, but the Ender is also compatible with a wide variety of other slicers.
+It can get up to 255°C, and you aren't limited to proprietary filaments, so you can print any material available in 1.75mm spools that melt below that point.
+This printer also has a heated bed that can hit a maximum temperature of 135°C and has a layer cooling fan.
 However, we had a ton of bed adhesion issues when printing in ABS with the stock bed.
 These were eventually resolved by adding a glass plate and using an ABS/acetone slurry on the bed before printing.

 Unfortunately, the resin printers don't give you a ton of options for software, as most slicers are designed with FDM/FFF printing in mind.
 However, there are more and more options becoming available as SLA printing drops in price and gains popularity.
-We used the Anycubic's proprietary slicer for the Photon Mono in our tests and the ChiTubox slicer for the Elegoo Mars.
+We used the Anycubic's proprietary slicer for the Photon M3 Premium in our tests and the ChiTubox slicer for the Elegoo Saturn 2.

 Both are relatively intuitive and easy to use, though it can be a bit of a learning curve to understand the best strategy to orient models to minimize support.
 These printers are all compatible with any 405nm UV-curable resin but don't have the largest build areas.
-The Elegoo Mars 2 Pro has the most substantial build volume, measuring 130x80x160mm, followed by the Anycubic Photon Mono at 130x80x165mm.
+The Elegoo Saturn 2 has the most substantial build volume, measuring 219x123x250mm, followed by the Anycubic Photon Mono at 130x80x165mm.
+One thing we did notice is that the Saturn 2's resin vat was particularly small, meaning you may have to refill it halfway through a larger build.
+The M3 Premium, however, has a vat almost double the size.

 3d printer - a selection of failed prints from testing. good customer support can...